 The cuisine of Thailand is arguably one of the best in the world.
-It’s bright and fresh; and the fiery chilis burn.
+It’s bright and fresh, and the fiery chilis burn.
 It often causes you to wince from the sharp bite of lime and vinegar.
-Pad Thai however, while undoubtably a staple of the Thai food scene, has none of those aspects.
+Pad Thai, however, while undoubtedly a staple of the Thai food scene, has few of those stand-out aspects.

 While it’s an incredibly simple recipe to prepare, each one seems to have it’s own unique, subtle differences.
 We’ve eaten Pad Thai all over the country, from Bangkok’s legendary Khao San Road to the hills of Pai, the stunning beaches of the south.

 The town of Ao Nang, down in Krabi, is where we found our favourite.
 We don’t know the specifics of what made this one stand out, a couple of simple additions were obvious.
 Most notably was the addition of caramelized shallots that added an interesting dimension we hadn’t encountered before.

 Although Pad Thai is typically a fairly mild dish, we’ve added just a little heat to our version by roasting the peanuts in chilli oil.
 Also, though eggs are usually scrambled into the dish while cooking, we prefer adding a partially cooked egg on top.
 The runny yolk adds a nice richness to the sauce.
 And of course, we’ve added those amazing caramelized shallots.

 Can easily be made vegan by omitting the egg and prawns.
 Or go the other way and swap the tofu for chicken or pork.

 - 1 tsp Oil, Peanut or Canola